Checkmarx/JS-SCP/src/error-handling-logging/error-handling.md

 An important distinction to keep in mind is related to the nature of the error.
 Errors can be the result of `Operational Errors` or `Programmer errors`.

-`Operational errors` are errors related to operations that _might_ fail.
+`Operational errors` are errors related to operations which _might_ fail.
-This means that the application logic is correct, but some unexpected error occurred.
+This means that the application logic is correct, but an unexpected error occurred.
-Examples of this - Input/Output (I/O) errors, network problems, out of memory, etc.
+Examples of this include Input/Output (I/O) errors, network problems, out of memory, etc.

-The other type of errors are called `Programmer errors`, and these are related to logic bugs in the application code.
-These errors are a result of a problem in the application code, and despite being able to correct the issue by changing the code, they can never be handled properly since the problem stems from mistakes in the code.
+The other types of errors are called `Programmer errors`, and these are related to logic bugs in the application's code.
+These errors are a result of a problem in the application's code.
+Yet despite being able to correct the issue by changing the code, they can't be handled properly since the problem stems from mistakes in the code.
-Examples of this - accessing properties of an "undefined" variable, type confusion (passing to a function an unexpected data type), etc.
+Examples of this include accessing properties of an "undefined" variable, type confusion (passing to a function an unexpected data type), etc.

-In Node.js there are three main ways to deliver errors:
+In Node.js, there are three main ways to deliver errors:

-* `throw` the error (exception);
+* `throw` the error (exception)
-* passing the error to a `callback()`, a function used to handle errors and the results of asynchronous operations;
+* Passing the error to a `callback()`, a function used to handle errors and the results of asynchronous operations
-* using an `EventEmitter` to emit an `error` event.
+* Using an `EventEmitter` to emit an `error` event

-Also it is important to understand the difference between `error` and `exception`.
-Errors can be constructed and then passed directly to another function or _thrown_.
-If an `error` is _thrown_ then it becomes an exception.
+Also, it is important to understand the difference between `error` and `exception`.
+Errors can be constructed then passed directly to another function or _thrown_.
+If an `error` is _thrown_, it becomes an exception.

-In plain synchronous JavaScript the syntax of an exception is usually the
+In plain synchronous JavaScript, the syntax of an exception tends to be the
 following:

 ```javascript
 throw new Error('Some error.');
 ```

-Throwing exceptions is not a common pattern of JavaScript or Node.js core.
+Throwing exceptions is not a common pattern of JavaScript or Node.js's core.
-Instead most of native APIs pass `Error` as an argument to the callback function
+Instead, most native APIs pass `Error` as an argument to the callback function

 ````javascript
 callback(new Error('Some error'));